Step By Step: Declaring Attackers

 You control Ensnaring Bridge, and your only cards in hand are two Simian Spirit Guides.
 You opponent controls Propaganda.
 Can you attack with Grizzly Bears?

-No. Ensnaring Bridge's restriction is checked in step 2, and you don't activate mana abilities until step 6.
+Yes.
+Ensnaring Bridge's restriction is checked in step 2, and you don't activate mana abilities until step 6.

 Question #20